Rolf Potts: Online journalism

+Books

-BooksVagabonding: An Uncommon Guide to the Art of Long-Term World Travel, Potts' first book, mixes practical advice with philosophical insights about the value of travel.
+Vagabonding: An Uncommon Guide to the Art of Long-Term World Travel, Potts' first book, mixes practical advice with philosophical insights about the value of travel.
 Upon its release in 2003, the Boston Globe called it "a valuable contribution to our thinking, not only about travel, but about life and work."
 USA Today dubbed the author "Jack Kerouac for the Internet Age" (Potts has downplayed the comparison).
 The book has been through more than 30 printings, and has been widely translated worldwide.

 Potts' second travel book, Marco Polo Didn't Go There: Stories and Revelations From One Decade as a Postmodern Travel Writer, debuted in 2008.
 The book won a Lowell Thomas Award in the United States, and in 2009 became the first American-authored book to win Italy's Bruce Chatwin Prize for international travel writing.
 In 2016 Potts released a short book about the psychogeography of the Geto Boys' eponymous, Rick Rubin-produced third album for the 33⅓ series of music criticism, and in 2018 he wrote Souvenir for Bloomsbury's Object Lessons series of books about "the hidden lives of ordinary things."
 The Boston Globe called Souvenir "a treasure trove of … fascinating deep dives into the history of travel keepsakes."

 TV, film, and popular culture

 Potts was featured in several episodes of the 2007 National Geographic Adventure documentary Odyssey: Driving Around the World, and appeared as a commentator in the 2013 documentary film Gringo Trails, which explored the impact of tourism on travel destinations and host communities worldwide.

-In "Burn Rate," an episode in the sixth season of Showtime's Billions, Rian (Eva Victor) brandishes a copy of Vagabonding while "visualizing" a long-term journey in her office ("Rolf shows us how," she tells a coworker).
+In "Burn Rate," a 2022 episode in the sixth season of Showtime's Billions, Rian (Eva Victor) brandishes a copy of Vagabonding while "visualizing" a long-term journey in her office ("Rolf shows us how," she tells a coworker).
+In "Axe Global," the penultimate season 7 episode of Billions, Rian leaves a copy of Vagabonding in the office of her boss Taylor (Asia Kate Dillon) before leaving on an open-ended journey to Morocco and North Africa.

 Guest lecturing

 Potts was the 2011-2012 ArtsEdge Writer-in-Residence at the University of Pennsylvania's Kelly Writers House.
-He more recently taught nonfiction writing at Yale University., and he directs annual summer writing workshops in Paris.
+He more recently taught nonfiction writing at Yale University, and he directs annual summer writing workshops in Paris.